roseengineering/reserve_gpu/README.md

 Normally you can only train one net at a time with jupyter unless the GPU device number is hard coded in your notebooks.

-So you can train as many nets concurrently as you have GPUs The extension automatically finds the first free GPU and reserves it, and only it.
+This extension finds the first free GPU and reserves it -- and only it.
 This leaves the other GPUs free to be used by other notebooks.
 In this way each notebook will have its own personal GPU.
+So you can train as many nets concurrently as you have GPUs.

 For example here is sample jupyter notebook cell: